 If you’re looking to learn a computer language to further your skills, both Java and C are excellent candidates and would be great foundations for continuing to learn other languages.

-Learning C will force you to learn more “under the hood” aspects of programming as you deal with lower-level workings of computer science and software development.
+Enrolling in online C programming courses will force you to learn more “under the hood” aspects of programming as you deal with lower-level workings of computer science and software development.
 Java is an excellent introduction to object-oriented programming, which is a very widely used programming paradigm.

 Part of being a developer is being adaptive to change, so either of these languages would give you a solid background to learn and adapt to whatever coding challenges come your way.